Terry Laughlin: Author and producer

 He also produced numerous instructional videos, swimming in many of them.
-His most popular video "Total Immersion Freestyle Swimming Demonstration" has accumulated more than 2.2 million YouTube views.
+His most popular video, "Total Immersion Freestyle Swimming Demonstration,” has accumulated more than 2.2 million YouTube views.

 "He was on a mission to change how swimming was taught all over the globe – the business was a byproduct of that passion.
 Terry stood tall in stature and influence, and to some he appeared larger than life.
 But those who knew him well were struck by his child-like curiosity about the world, and the optimism with which he confronted life’s challenges and rewards," wrote Laughlin's friend and business associate Keith Woodburn.

 Death

-Before prostate cancer claimed him at age 66, Laughlin was swimming better than he had ever done before, winning championships and setting records.
+Before prostate cancer claimed him at age 66, Laughlin was swimming better than ever before, winning championships and setting records.
 According to his blog, he completed a Corsica-to-Sardinia swim of nearly ten miles in four hours, 31 minutes, with two friends in 2015.

 “After living with metastatic prostate cancer for two years (about which he blogged widely), Terry passed away on Friday, October 20th, 2017, of complications related to his condition.
-He displayed his characteristic optimism, wit, and passion for life—and swimming—until the very end," wrote his wife Alice and daughters Fiona, Carrie and Betsy, in a news release carried by Slow Twitch.com.
+He displayed his characteristic optimism, wit, and passion for life—and swimming—until the very end," wrote his wife Alice and daughters Fiona, Carrie and Betsy, in a news release carried by slowtwitch.com.

-Following his death The Economist wrote that Terry Laughlin's Total Immersion "has become a bestselling book, a much-watched series of videos, a coaching business and a catchphrase among hydrophiles the world over.
+Following his death, The Economist wrote that Terry Laughlin's Total Immersion "has become a bestselling book, a much-watched series of videos, a coaching business and a catchphrase among hydrophiles the world over.
 It turned even the most timid novices into smooth, confident strokemakers, and honed the technique of champions."

 Legacy

 Laughlin's Total Immersion clinics taught thousands of swimmers and certified hundreds of instructors to run their own clinics, spreading the discipline globally.
-His wife, Alice, who founded Total Immersion with him said there are more than 350 certified Total Immersion instructors operating in more than 30 countries as of 2017.
+His wife, Alice, who founded Total Immersion with him, said there are more than 350 certified Total Immersion instructors operating in more than 30 countries as of 2017.

 His lifelong passion for swimming involved multiple roles—student, athlete, coach, teacher, technician, author and producer—while his career took him all over the world, from Hawaii to Thailand to the Caribbean.
 Although he trained national-level swimmers as well as top-ranked triathletes, Laughlin found much satisfaction in teaching people who were afraid of water — who were 20, 30, 40, even 90 years old, who had never learned to swim.

 While he improved swimming for thousands, Laughlin also paused to focus the individual.
 "He never dismissed an honest inquiry with a curt response and would spend hours each day returning emails," wrote his longtime Master's Swimming lane mate David Barra.
 "Terry always sought new ways to quantify and communicate the relationship between effort and efficiency in terms accessible to the novice and expert alike.
 He did so with a contagious enthusiasm."